The MAC has reopened and we can’t wait to welcome you to our galleries, theatres and Cafe Bar.

 We do recommend that you arrive for your gallery visit at the time stated on your ticket, as we attempt to minimise queuing wherever possible.
 We will, however, permit entry anytime within your 30min slot.
 You are also welcome to come early and enjoy food and drinks in our cafe bar while you wait on your gallery visit time.

 At the MAC, we’re using a one-way system.
 On arrival, please enter via the door from Exchange Street West.
-You’ll be met by a member of staff, or you may have to queue for a few moments.
+Please scan the QR code on arrival and fill in your details for contact tracing, then head to Box Office.
 These changes have been implemented to ensure the safety of all our visitors.
 The door from Saint Anne’s Square will be exit only.

 If you, or anyone you live with displays symptoms associated with COVID-19, please follow government guidelines and delay your visit until it is safe for you to do so.
 Please contact email@example.com to reschedule your booking.